screenjson/screenjson-php/README.md

 # ScreenJSON PHP SDK

 This package provides an SDK library for implementing ScreenJSON into a PHP application.
-It is a *work in progress* and should only be considered an implementation refernece.
+It is a *work in progress* and should only be considered an implementation reference.

 ## Installation